caindy/caindy.github.io/_posts/2016-06-20-supply-chain.md

 find beautiful.
 The simple line that evokes a greater whole.

 To what extent are we justified in searching for simplification?
-There is a quote often misattributed to Einstein that goes something like, "A solution should be as simple as possible but no simpler."
-Apparently, that is considered to be misattributed reduction of this quote:
+There is a quote often misattributed to Einstein that goes something like, "a solution should be as simple as possible but no simpler;" this pithy saying is considered to be a reduction of this actual quote of Einstein:

 > It can scarcely be denied that the supreme goal of all theory is to make the
 > irreducible basic elements as simple and as few as possible without having to